fidian/presentations/welcome-to-scouts-bsa/index.md

 </td><td>

-How do you think you'll get that done?
+How do you think you'll get that done?<br>Is there a better, safer, or more cost-effective way?
 <!-- .element: style="color: teal" -->

 </td></tr></table>